-Petersen hernias are a type of internal hernia which occurs in the potential space posterior to a gastrojejunostomy.
+Petersen hernias are internal hernias which occur in the potential space posterior to a gastrojejunostomy.
 This hernia is caused by the herniation of intestinal loops through the defect between the small bowel limbs, the transverse mesocolon and the retroperitoneum, after any type of gastrojejunostomy.
 The laparoscopic approach facilitates the occurrence of this type of hernia, due to the lack of post-operative adhesions which prevent bowel motility and hence, herniation.

 - this surgery is currently one of the preferred procedures for bariatric surgery

-- the minimum amount of the gastrointestinal tract that is excluded from intestinal transit is the distal stomach, the duodenum, and about 40 cm of the proximal jejunum
+- the minimum amount of the gastrointestinal tract that is excluded from intestinal transit is the distal stomach, part of the duodenum, and about 40 cm of the proximal jejunum

 - the gastric bypass may be done by open surgery or laparoscopy, the latter being currently preferred 1

-- the retrocolic anatomosis creates space in the mesentery, opening the possibility of a transmesenteric hernia.
+- retrocolic anastomosis creates space in the mesentery, opening the possibility of a transmesenteric hernia

-- a Petersen’s hernia may occur in both types of anastomosis 1
+- Petersen’s hernia may occur in both types of anastomosis 1

 Investigative computed tomography scans and upper gastrointestinal and small bowel contrast studies may fail to reveal an internal hernia in 20% of cases 2.